nyhilum/old-jekyll-blog/ctf/_posts/2021-06-16-pma-lab-solutions.md

 .text:004014BF                 retn
 ```

-One thing that stands out is that this code appears to be messing with the process environment block by adding its own code to be picked up by the exception handler when an exception occurs.
+One thing that stands out is that this code appears to be messing with the [thread environment block (TEB)](https://en.wikipedia.org/wiki/Win32_Thread_Information_Block) by adding its own code to be picked up by the exception handler when an exception occurs.
 It then forces an exception by causing a divide by zero, so the code after the `div` instruction doesn't actually execute.
 Once the exception occurs, the code will jump to 0x4014c0.

 Again, the disassembly is broken at this address, so it needs to be fixed up by converting data to code and code to data like we have been doing.
 The resulting code ends up as the following.